Freelancing is Business: How Are You Setting Your Career Goals?5 min read

 What daily schedule fits you best to keep yourself ahead of deadlines to produce your highest quality work?
 If you write better in the morning and would rather leave strategy focused projects for the afternoon, then structure your day that way.

-Much like remote teams, freelancers are also starting to use tools, like AND CO and other productivity apps, to help stay on top of your tasks across your portfolio of clients.
-Outside of setting a routine that makes you the most efficient, leverage these utilities to help you take notes across your devices, manage projects with actionable tasks, and overall enhance your organization to get more done.
+Outside of setting a routine that makes you the most efficient, leverage online tools to help you take notes across your devices, manage projects with actionable tasks, and overall enhance your organization to get more done.

 Measuring progress and client expectations